AkshayGarad/Ansible-Ad-Hoc-Commands/README.md

 Contributions to this repository are welcome!
 If you have any improvements or additional examples to share, feel free to open a pull request.
 Please ensure that your contributions adhere to the project's coding standards and include clear documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this codebase as per the terms of the license.